JanJorgensen/StepBro/README.md

-# TSharp
+# StepBro

-T# (TSharp) is a .net based automation framework especially for:
+StepBro is a .net based automation framework especially for:
  * automated system testing (both desktop and embedded system testing),
  * application scripting and
  * workbench instrument automation

 The inspiration sources are C#, CS-Script, TTCN-3, python, Robot framework and SeqZap.

-T# is both a language definition and a runtime system.
+StepBro is both a language definition and a runtime system.

-The user gets both the __tsharp.exe__ console application and the __TSharp Workbench__ integreted development/test environment.
+The user gets both the __stepbro.exe__ console application and the __StepBro Workbench__ integreted development/test environment.

-## T# Script Language Definition
+## StepBro Script Language Definition
-The T# language is not a general purpose language, but a specialized language for automation.
+The StepBro language is not a general purpose language, but a specialized language for automation.
 Some of the characteristics are:
  * Procedure centralized
    - Procedures can inherit from another